shiftenterdev/devdocs/src/cloud/docker/docker-extend.md

 ## Add a new version of existing service

-In {{site.data.var.mcd}} package the available [service versions] are determined by the Docker service images configured in the {{site.data.var.mcd}} `images` directory.
+In {{site.data.var.mcd-prod}} package, the available [service versions][] are determined by the Docker service images configured in the {{site.data.var.mcd}} `images` directory.
 You can add a new service version by creating a directory for the version and adding a `Dockerfile` and other files to configure the new version.

 {:.procedure}
 To add a new service version using a `Dockerfile`: